sanger/limber/README.md

   off again.
 - `GENERATE_CONFIG=false docker-compose up` which will avoid running the `config:generate` rake task as Limber is started.
+- `PRECOMPILE_ASSETS=false docker-compose up` which will avoid precompiling the assets as Limber is started.
 - `docker-compose up --build` which forces a rebuild of the Docker image if your changes to the Dockerfile or related scripts don't seem to be taking effect.